-Since my breakdown awakening, I have become involved in a number of projects, all linked with health and wellbeing.
+Photo from Adobe Stock I have recently become involved in a number of projects, all linked with health and wellbeing.
 One of these roles has been working as a GP Clinical Champion for Physical Activity for SE England.
-In this post (approved by Public Health England), I look at the health benefits of physical activity and … Continue reading Could Physical Activity be our Miracle Cure?
+In this post (approved by Public Health England), I look at the health benefits of physical activity … Continue reading Could Physical Activity be our Miracle Cure?

 Mental ill-health in doctors is a global phenomenon.
 Doctors experience more mental ill health and addiction than other professional groups1.
 The numbers in the UK are high.
 A recent survey of 600 doctors by the Medical Protection Society (MPS), reported high levels of stress (75%), anxiety (49%), depression (32%) and suicidal feelings (13%) 2.
 There are higher rates … Continue reading New GP Health service

 Winston Churchill famously talked about his “black dog”, a metaphor for the depression, which plagued him for much of his life.
 For me, the black dog conjures up images of the snarling, menacing, oppressive beast that haunted me when I was younger reading Arthur Conan Doyle’s ‘The Hound of Baskervilles’.
 All the more sinister in … Continue reading Journeys with the Black Dog